clojuredocs/guides/articles/language/functions.md

 argument values.
 Clojure is a hosted language and JVM (and JavaScript VMs, for that matter) does not support default argument values, however, it does support *method overloading* and Clojure takes advantage of this.

 Arities in Clojure can only differ by the number of arguments, not types.
-This is because Clojure is strongly dynamically typed.
+This is because Clojure is strongly dynamicall

 ## Variadic Functions